Check Your Posts Rank on Google With This SEO Plugin (for Free)

-To make your life easier, I want you to install one simple plugin that will help track your position on Google easier and faster.
-Above all, it works right from your WordPress dashboard so you don’t have to go anywhere.
+To make your life easier, I want you to install one simple plugin that will help you track keyword positions on Google easier and faster.
+Above all, it works right from your WordPress dashboard, so you don’t have to go anywhere.

 The plugin’s name is Squirrly.
 This SEO plugin has an inbuilt Google position tracking feature that works right from your WordPress dashboard without you doing anything.
 I’ve talked about Squirrly months before in my SEO plugins post.

-How To Setup SEO Squirrly Plugin to Track Posts’ Rankings
+How To Set up SEO Squirrly Plugin to Track Your Blog Posts’ Rankings

 Once you complete installation, activate the plugin by signing up for Squirrly SEO.
 It’s mandatory because you can use Squirrly on one blog with one email at a time in the free plan.

-All you new posts which are optimized by Squirrly will be tracked automatically and in a few hours publishing them, you will start seeing their position on Google SERPs.
+All your new posts optimized by Squirrly will be tracked automatically, and within a few hours of publishing them, you’ll start seeing their position on Google SERPs.
 Simply click on the “see your rank on Google” button in the menu bar to check multiple posts.

 Settings for Automated Tracking & Country Level Tracking

-If you want to track your Google positions in any specific region, you can do so by changing the Google country for which Squirrly will check the Google rank.
+If you want to track your Google positions in any specific region, you can do so by changing the Google country, for which Squirrly will check the Google rank.
 If you want to check your position on Google.co.in, select India from the drop-down menu.
-The search engine by default is Google.com.
-Click on save settings.

 You can also click on force recheck to refresh the position rank in the analytics report.